sprblm/dots-patterns/patterns/trackers.md

 ## The Design Solution

-Create centralized but redundant "tracker" servers to introduce peers.
-These trackers have well known addresses so they can be easily found by users, and may even have their addresses hardcoded into client software to aid peer discovery.
+Create centralized "tracker" servers to introduce peers.
+These trackers have well known addresses (e.g., HTTP or IP addresses) so they can be easily found by users, and may even have their addresses included in client software to aid peer discovery.

-Trackers serve as a key/value store, where the "key" is a unique identifier representing content, and the "value" is a list of contact information for introductory peers related to the content.
+Trackers are a database of content that is available and the contact information for devices that have that content.
 Traditionally this contact information is in the form of an IP address and port number, and may contain additional metadata about the peer's bandwidth and supported functionality.
-However, the contact information could take a variety of other forms, including onion addresses, public keys, or other content identifiers to indicate related content.
+However, the contact information could take a variety of other forms, including onion addresses, public keys, or other related content.

 ### Examples